Common Core State Standards Initiative

 High School Equivalency Exam: TASC

 The Test Assessing Secondary Completion (TASC) has replaced the GED in New York State.
 This site provides information about the TASC, test dates and times, and study materials.
-See also: the New York State Education Department’s High School Equivalency Office.
+See also: the New York State Education Department’s Adult Career and Continuing Ed Services page.

 New York Office of State Assessment